evan-a-west/RobinhoodCryptoData/README.txt

 EC2 setup:
 1) Install python3.8 by running the command: sudo amazon-linux-extras install python 3.8
 2) Install pip by running the command: curl -O https://bootstrap.pypa.io/get-pip.py
+3) Run the pip file: python3.8 get-pip.py
-3) Check pip version by running from python (instead of invoking pip directly...for some reason, the EC2 instances doesn't like this): python3.8 -m pip --version
+4) Check pip version by running from python (instead of invoking pip directly...for some reason, the EC2 instances doesn't like this): python3.8 -m pip --version
-4) using 'python3.8 -m pip instal ...', install the following packages: robin-stocks, numpy, pytz, dropbox
+5) using 'python3.8 -m pip instal ...', install the following packages: robin-stocks, numpy, pytz, dropbox
+6) Install git:
+	a) sudo yum update -y
+	b) sudo yum install git -y
+7) Close the repo

 To run the code on personal macine: python dataCollector.py on EC2: python3.8 dataCollector.py